mohatt/gatsby-plugin-advanced-pages/README.md

 export default SkillsTemplate
 ```

-#### More examples...

-Check out [example](https://github.com/mohatt/gatsby-plugin-advanced-pages/tree/master/example) directory for more examples on how to use the plugin

 ### Generating paths

 You can generate paths for the routes defined in your `pages.config.yaml` using two methods:

 #### Link component (recommended)

 The Link component is a wrapper around Gatsby's [Link component](https://www.gatsbyjs.org/docs/gatsby-link/) that allows passing route names and params in addition to regular paths.
-Below is an example of how to use it:

 Assuming you have a route named `blog.post` with a value of `/blog/posts/:post`, you can render a link to a specific blog post using the following: